DUTCH’S INSIDERS GUIDE TO THE BVI WITH STEVE AND DORIS COLGATE

-55th ANNIVERSARY CELEBRATION FLOTILLA CRUISE IN THE BRITISH VIRGIN ISLANDS
+55th ANNIVERSARY FLOTILLA CRUISE IN THE BRITISH VIRGIN ISLANDS

 February 23 – March 1, 2019

 Our very first flotilla cruise took place in August 1973 in – you guessed it – the British Virgin Islands!
-In fitting tribute to two BIG milestones – Offshore Sailing School’s 55th continuous year of sail and power training, and 46th year of conducting (several hundred) flotilla cruises – we are returning to explore anew these glorious verdant islands.
+Steve and Doris Colgate, Offshore Sailing School founders, led that cruise and hundreds more.
+In fitting tribute to two BIG milestones – Offshore Sailing School’s 55th continuous year of sail and power training, and 46th year of conducting (several hundred) flotilla cruises – the Colgates will join Caribbean Manager, Folkert Jongkind and all of you, to explore anew these glorious verdant islands.

 A Fantastic Winter Sailing Getaway in Paradise

 While snow falls in northern climes, our Caribbean Manager and popular BVI instructor, Folkert (Dutch) Jongkind, will lead a very special “insiders’” flotilla cruise, embarking from The Moorings Base on Wickham’s Cay, Tortola aboard six 48’ Beneteau sailing yachts and a 51’ Leopard power cat, all with four spacious en-suite cabins, tons of room to relax below and topsides, and great performance characteristics.